isc-projects/kea/doc/sphinx/arm/admin.rst

    (path-to-kea is the location where Kea is installed.)

+It is also possible to exit Cassandra and create the tables using the ``kea-admin`` tool.
 If the tables were not created in Step 4, do so now by running the ``kea-admin`` tool:

 .. code-block:: console